| REPUBLIC OF BELARUSHead of state: Alyaksandr Lukashenka

 and harassment.
 No progress was made in investigating four

 cases of “disappearance”.
 Use of the death penalty continued.
+Background The government clampdown on civil society and freedom of

 expression remained of concern to the international community.